sanjay920/UFO_OCR_image-captioning/Tika_Parser/README.md

 <b><h4>UFO_Parser_ReadME</h4></b>
-&nbsp;&nbsp; Ufo_parser extends the TXTParser and helps in parsing the information of the files in the folder to a much accessible format
+&nbsp; Ufo_parser extends the TXTParser and helps in parsing the information of the files in the folder to a much accessible format

 <b>Jars Needed </b></br>